hpe-dev-incubator/hpe-dev-portal/content/blog/ilorest-as-a-pypi-package.md

    ```shell
    $ wget  https://bootstrap.pypa.io/get-pip.py
    ```
-3. In most cases, pip3 will already be available on MAC and Windows.
+3. In most cases, pip3 will already be available on macOS and Microsoft Windows.
 4. Once pip3 is available, execute the following command:

    ```shell